The secret of success is constancy of purpose. Benjamin Disraeili

 We live by faith, not by sight.
 2 Corinthians 5:7

 Seeking righteous living is a constancy of purpose that puts us on the path to the spiritual and leads us away from the secular.
 When we allow God to enable us and assist us in our quest to live a righteous life, we will find the spiritual strength to do things we cannot do otherwise.
-We will look at things differently.
+We will learn to look at things differently.
 We will increasingly have the strength and power to resist doing things the way we used to do them.

 Prayer: Help me to let go and let you show me the way to a more righteous life.